alterNERDtive/EDDiscovery-wiki/Using-the-History-Page.md

 * Right Bottom View

 # Using the Travel Grid
-See the [Using the Travel Grid](travel grid) topic for help in use of this view area.
+See the [travel grid](Using the Travel Grid) topic for help in use of this view area.

 # Using the User Controls
 ![User Controls](http://i.imgur.com/tppkCVe.png)